rpi-virtuell/rw-social-learner/readme.txt

 5. Activate Social Learner from your Themes page.

 == Changelog ==
+= 1.3.0 *
+*  new language files in buddypress-docs fix language issues

 = 1.2.9 *
 *  order docs attachments by title #193